What’s planned for next year?

 - We can help keep your costs down through off-season hotel and travel prices within Italy.

 - Since the Institute ends in June, you will still have about two months left in which to return home to a job, or to travel around Europe.
+You can also get back in time for the Summer school.

 - The pleasant weather and fewer tourists make this the ideal time to be abroad.